MaiKuraki/UnityStarter/README.md

 - ✅ Code obfuscation integration (Obfuz) for code protection
 - ✅ Build pipeline with CI/CD integration
 - ✅ Modern input system with context stacks
-- ✅ UI framework with hierarchical management
+- ✅ UI framework with hierarchical management and MVP architecture support

 > **📖 Documentation**: Each module has comprehensive documentation.
 See the [Module Catalog](#module-catalog) section for links to detailed guides.